This page provides information on the Image sampler rollout in the V-Ray tab of the Render Settings.

 Object IDs – Renders only objects with specified Object IDs.
 Separate Object IDs with a comma (,).

 For more information on how to use the Render mask feature see the Render Mask tutorial.

 Min shading rate – Controls the number of rays shot for Anti-aliasing (AA) versus rays for other effects like glossy reflections, GI, area shadows, etc. This setting is especially useful with the Progressive image sampler.
-Higher values mean that less time will be spent on AA, and more effort will be put in the sampling of shading effects.
+Higher values mean that less time is spent on AA, and more effort is put in the sampling of shading effects.
 For more information, see the Min Shading Rate Example.